ankushdarade/TradeEnricher/README.md

 ## Information
-- Currently running this application with following jvm parameters -Xms100m -Xmx100m
+- Currently running this application with following jvm parameters
+- -Xms100m -Xmx100m -Dspring.profiles.active=prod
-   Was able to process 5 million (trades) records successfully within 30 seconds.
+- Was able to process 5 million (trades) records successfully within 30 seconds.
    Request (trade.csv) payload size was around 120MB and Response payload size was 200 MB.
 - Capable of processing large data set
 - This application processes batch of 10000 records at a time before writing it to response Output Stream asynchronously